March 9, 2026

 Key facts:

-First and foremost, we want to acknowledge the escalating war in Iran as a humanitarian catastrophe.
+First and foremost, we want to acknowledge the escalating war in Iran as a humanitarian catastrophe, as well as the ongoing decades of struggle of the Iranian people against a violent regime committing human rights violations.
 As we witness the devastating loss of life and the further destabilisation of the region, we must also confront the systems that keep the UK tethered to these cycles of violence.
 For too long, our reliance on fossil fuels hasn't just fuelled the climate crisis, it has tied our economy to the geopolitical ripples of war.

 As it stands, Rosebank remains unapproved.
 If the government is serious about delivering energy independence and lowering bills, it must reject the project for good.